artur-stepien/wot-wn8/README.md

 # WoT\WN8 1.04
 PHP class for processing World of Tanks WN8 stat value.
+This class require instance of Wargamin\API that can be downloaded from here https://github.com/artur-stepien/wargaming-papi

 ##Sample usage##
 ``` php